matm/jQuery-File-Upload-Wiki/Options.md

     2. index: The index of the current [File](https://developer.mozilla.org/en/DOM/File) object.
     3. xhr: The [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) object for the current file upload.
 Set to null for legacy browsers.
     4. callBack: The function to be called to start the file upload.
 Accepts an object as argument which allows to override current settings.
-    5. settings: The current settings for the file upload.
+    5. handler: A reference to the uploadHandler, giving access to all handler methods and upload settings.
 * Example:
 ```js
 function (files, index, xhr, callBack, settings) {